ibm-cloud-docs/openwhisk/namespaces.md

 You can create an IAM-managed namespace as part of a resource group and manage access policies for your resources by targeting the resource group when a namespace is created.
 If you have other users that require access to your namespace, or if you want to access other resources from your namespace's actions, be sure that you set IAM policies after your namespace is created.
 {: shortdesc}

+If you are creating a namespace in a resource group of an account that is not your own, you must have the Administrator Platform access role for Cloud Functions.
+Account owners have the Administrator role by default.
+For more information see, [Platform management roles](/docs/openwhisk?topic=cloud-functions-iam#iam_platform_roles).
+{: note}

+If you are an Administrator and want to allow other users to create namespaces, see [How do I set IAM policies so that others can create namespaces in my account?](/docs/openwhisk?topic=cloud-functions-iam#how-do-i-set-iam-policies-so-that-others-can-create-namespaces-in-my-account-)

 ### Creating an IAM-based namespace from the UI
 {: #create_iam_ui}